Lookout’s Long Range Vision

 Phase I of the expansion plan has undergone the process required by the National Environmental Protection Act and the U.S. Forest Service has approved Phase One through a Record of Decision signed by IPNF Forest Supervisor Mary Farnsworth and Lolo NF Supervisor Tim Garcia, during the week of May 15th.

 The Phase I expansion increases the special-use permit area by 458 acres (expanding the area from 538 acres currently, to a total of 1,023 acres), and includes two new chairlifts to the summit of Eagle Peak (shown in the photo below) with a top elevation of 6,150'.
 The two new chairlifts will access 14 runs, plus gladed areas, on the north and east aspects of the new peak.
 Lookout's vertical drop will increase to 1,650'.
 Additional base lodge (14,000 square feet from a previous approval) and maintenance facilties are also included in the Phase I Master Development Plan plus 130 additional parking spaces.

 A view of Eagle Peak from Cloud 9.

-Phase I projects were initiated starting this summer with the construction of the Tamarack Trail and will continue next summer.
-Specific projects are subject to logging bids and contracts plus additional ski lift and building plan review.
+Phase I projects were initiated starting the summer of 2017 with the construction of the Tamarack Trail and will continue this summer and fall.
+Specific projects are subject to logging bids, road engineering approvals and contracts plus additional ski lift and building plan review.
 We will announce the proposed projects timeline, as soon as possible.